FriendsOfREDAXO/installer-action/README.md

 > This step is not required for REDAXO AddOns within the FriendsOfREDAXO-GitHub-Organisation.
 Continue with step 2.

-Add your MyREDAXO credentials to your repository secrets, e.g. `https://github.com/YOUR_GITHUB_NAME/YOUR_REPOSITORY/settings/secrets/actions` ([GitHub Docs](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository)).
+Add your MyREDAXO credentials to your organization secrets or repository secrets, e.g. `https://github.com/YOUR_GITHUB_NAME/YOUR_REPOSITORY/settings/secrets/actions` ([GitHub Docs](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository)).

 key                 | value
 --------------------------------------------